jeaye/color_coded/README.md

 #### "color_coded unavailable: you need to compile it"
 See the above installation docs.
 When you install color_coded, you need to manually `./configure && make` (any errors will be reported) before you can successfully use it.

+#### "color_coded has been updated: you need to recompile it"
+Assuming you've updated a working installation of color_coded, you'll get this error if the update requires you to recompile color_coded (i.e. changes to the native API).
+To recompile, follow the same exact steps you took to compile initially.
+Generally, this means just `./configure && make`.

 License
 ---